 In the 1800s, William Lauderdale built a fort.
 Today, 16 million visitors come each year for miles of broad white sandy beaches, dozens of lush green golf courses, and Caribbean cruises from Fort Lauderdale.
-Stroll the famous beachfront promenade, just 15 minutes from the port, and plunge into the warm Atlantic.
+If there's a pre-night stay hotel in Fort Lauderdale, stroll the famous beachfront promenade, just 15 minutes from the port, and plunge into the warm Atlantic.

 Head downtown to Las Olas Boulevard, paralleling New River, to sip lattes in outdoor cafes, shop chic boutiques, and catch concerts at the performing arts center.
 Stop at Stranahan House, the city's oldest structure built in 1901 as a trading post and preserved as a museum, or explore a whole village of historic buildings at History Fort Lauderdale.
 Join a Segway tour along the river or a waterborne cruise of Millionaire's Row.

 Saturday, September 18 - AT SEA

 Sunday, September 19 - GEORGE TOWN, GRAND CAYMAN

 No destination blends global finance with the Caribbean lifestyle quite like the Cayman Islands.
 This upscale destination offers world-class restaurants, designer boutiques, and duty-free shopping, plus white sand beaches, brilliant blue waters, and teeming coral reefs.
 Enjoy postcard views of George Town, Seven Mile Beach, and West Bay from the custom-designed Cayman Explorer.
 You can stop down easily into shallow waters to interact with the welcoming stingrays.